‘Epic!’: Martha Stewart is a Sports Illustrated swimsuit cover model at 81

 That’s what Sports Illustrated is saying about its 2023 swimsuit cover models.

 The magazine announced on Monday that this year’s issue “celebrates 28 incredible women.”
 The cover models include Martha Stewart, Megan Fox, Kim Petras and Brooks Nader.
-Each will be featured in one of four 2023 covers.
+Each will be featured in one of four 2023 covers, WJW reports.

 Perhaps the already most talked-about name on the list: 81-year-old Martha Stewart.